At some point you're going to have to wash dirty clothes and do the laundry when camping. Here are a few tips to help get the job done.

-Not all sites have a laundrette though, and if you only have to clean a dirty pair of trousers, the laundrette would be over the top anyway.
+Not all sites have a laundrette, and if you only have to clean a dirty pair of trousers, the laundrette would be over the top anyway.

-We always used to take some plastic washing-up bowls when camping, and these are ideal for hand washing clothes.
+We always used to take plastic washing-up bowls when camping, which is ideal for hand-washing clothes.
 Just warm some water up in the kettle and use some detergent.

-I say “used to” as this year we’re trying to see how we can save space on what we take to camp and have now got an Outwell Collaps sink.
+I say 'used to' as this year we're trying to see how we can save space on what we take to camp and now have an Outwell Collaps sink.
 They also do an Outwell Collaps bucket too.
 So if space is tight while transporting things to the campsite, these collapsible items are worth considering.

 A note on detergents

-A lot of washing detergents are actually harmful to the environment.
+A lot of washing detergents can be harmful to the environment.
 Especially if you tip out your dirty washing water into a stream, as you could be putting harmful chemicals into the environment and killing any fish or other creatures that live in the water.

-always empty well away from a watercourse – 60 metres or 200 feet away
+always empty washing water well away from a watercourse - 60 metres or 200 feet away

-Most campsites have wash-up facilicites or a a “grey waste” point where you can pour the dirty water away.
+Most campsites have wash-up facilities or a 'grey waste' point where you can pour the dirty water away.